Health Care under the Commission of Government

 As the Great Depression worsened during the 1930s, Newfoundland and Labrador had increasingly less money to spend on health care.
 The Squires administration cut spending on hospitals and on medical aid to the poor.
 At the same time, widespread unemployment forced thousands of people into severe poverty and many families could no longer afford to heat their homes or buy enough food to maintain a healthy diet.

 Photographer unknown.
-Reproduced by the permission of the Maritime History Archive (PF-325.025), Memorial University, St. John’s, NL.
+Reproduced by the permission of the Maritime History Archive (PF-325.025), Memorial University of Newfoundland, St. John's, NL.

 Malnutrition facilitated the spread of beriberi, tuberculosis and other diseases, children were frequently ill, and the country’s infant mortality rate was disconcertingly high.
 Medical attention was not free and many people could not afford the services of a doctor; those who could often had to travel long distances to receive medical care, especially if they lived in rural areas.